sembooooo/BaremetalPi_Learning/GPU_Mailbox.md

+Once again thanks to deboer for explaining this stuff to me.

 This doc contains some information regarding the mailboxes in raspberry pi.
 ##### Disclaimer: This is not the information which i found exclusively but i felt to write it in an order which i understand.
 ##### so i am writing this.